Frequently Ask Questions

 • Sister or Step Sister

-• 0.18% of the gross amount of currency exchanged for an amount upto Rs 100,000, subject to the minimum amount of Rs 45
+• 0.18% of the gross amount of currency exchanged for up to Rs.100,000, with a minimum of Rs.45

-• Rs 180 and 0.09% of the gross amount of currency exchanged for an amount of rupees exceeding Rs 100,000 and up to Rs 10,00,000
+• Rs.180 and 0.09% of the gross amount of currency exchanged for amounts exceeding Rs.100,000 and up to Rs.10,00,000

-• Rs 990 and 0.018 % of the gross amount of currency exchanged for an amount of rupees exceeding Rs 10,00,000, subject to a maximum of Rs.
-10,800/-
+• Rs.990 and 0.018% of the gross amount of currency exchanged for amounts exceeding Rs.10,00,000, with a maximum of Rs.10,800.

 Student Remittances: